vladistan/blog_v-lad_org/src/pages/codebreaker2018_task4/index.md

   ![screen](./ransom_note.png)

 Do not touch the variables that are assigned value of `None`.
-We will get these values through blockchain examination.
+We will get these values through the blockchain examination.

-### Now to the solution.
+### Now on to the solution.

-If you read all the material above you'll understand that all the storage variable of Ethereum smart contract are stored on the blockchain and are publicly available to be read anyone.
+If you have read all the material above, you'll understand that all the storage variable of Ethereum smart contract are stored on the blockchain and are publicly available for reading by anyone.
 The `private` modified used by Solidity language is just a syntactic sugar.

-So let's take a look at some simple variables of the escrow.
+Let's take a look at some simple variables of the escrow.

   ![screen](./escrow_simple_var.png)

-Now let's take a look at the Ransom contracts that Escrow knows about
+Now, let's take a look at the Ransom contracts that Escrow knows about

   ![screen](./known_ransoms.png)

-We almost got a solution to the task.
-We know the ransom contract address for each victim, but the assignment asks for victim_id not the contract address.
+We have almost got a solution to the task.
+We know the ransom contract address for each victim, but the assignment asks for `victim_id` not the contract address.
 So let's look them up in the `ransom_map` mapping.

   ![screen](./victim_ids.png)

-Great we found all the victim `ids`.
+Great, we have found all the victim `ids`.
 All that's left is to identify which victims have already paid the ransom and which have not.
 Let's look those up in `vicToPayer` map.

   ![screen](./who_paid.png)

-Now we have everything we are asked about.
+Now we have gathered all the answers.

-Let's submit the ids victim of the victims who paid and who have not to the challenge.
+Let's submit the IDs victim of the victims who have paid and  of the ones who have not.

 ![Solved](./task4-solved.png)